shreyashukla01/AINA/README.md

 **1. Comparison of similarity scores from different models -** In our analysis, we initially conducted various operations on the images, including cropping, applying Instagram filters, mirroring, and rotating (18 modifications).
 Subsequently, leveraging models like CLIP and ISC21 (available at https://sites.google.com/view/isc2021), we computed **image similarity scores for the modified images** and averaged them.
 By utilizing the average similarity score across the different images, we assessed and compared the performance of different models in detecting similarities.

-**2. Siamese Network -** Next we created a siamese network, using ResNet50 as the embedding generator and  a fully connected CNN network for the Dense Layers.
+**2. Siamese Network -** Next we created a Siamese network, using ResNet50 as the embedding generator and  a fully connected CNN network for the Dense Layers.

   <img width="554" alt="Screenshot 2024-02-19 at 6 29 09 PM" src="https://github.com/shreyashukla01/AINA/assets/30028998/08bde2d1-6618-476c-9ede-b2c8f5c26a13">

-**3. Emedding Visualizations -** Given the high-dimensional nature of the embeddings (e.g., 50 dimensions for ResNet 50, 512 for CLIP, and 256 for ISC21), we used **dimensionality reduction techniques like t-SNE and UMAP to visualise embeddings** that helped us understand the spatial relationships and distances between images within the reduced-dimensional space.
+**3. Embedding Visualizations -** Given the high-dimensional nature of the embeddings (e.g., 50 dimensions for ResNet 50, 512 for CLIP, and 256 for ISC21), we used **dimensionality reduction techniques like t-SNE and UMAP to visualize embeddings** that helped us understand how images are positioned in relation to each other and how far apart they are from one another within the reduced-dimensional space.

 Our data for below visualization consists of 4 image categories (Dog, Kid, Party, Skiing).
 For each category we visualize embeddings of 19 images (1 original and 18 modified).

   <img width="474" alt="Screenshot 2024-02-19 at 6 33 26 PM" src="https://github.com/shreyashukla01/AINA/assets/30028998/b5326820-7125-43d3-afd5-e0f9753928b3">

-**4. Evaluation of Cosine Similarity for different embeddings -** This includes the evaluation of cosine similarity using a dataset comprising four image categories (Dog, Kid, Party, Skiing), each category includes embeddings for 19 images (1 original and 18 modified).
+**4. Evaluation of Cosine Similarity for different embeddings -** This includes the evaluation of cosine similarity using a subset comprising four image categories (Dog, Kid, Party, Skiing), each category includes embeddings for 19 images (1 original and 18 modified).
 The process involves **normalizing the image embeddings and subsequently calculating the cosine similarity matrices**.
 This is achieved by taking the dot product of image embeddings and their transpose.
 Below is the cosine matrix for CLIP model

   <img width="268" alt="Screenshot 2024-02-19 at 9 16 11 PM" src="https://github.com/shreyashukla01/AINA/assets/30028998/f8535ddc-93e0-47d4-8775-4fe131164cfc">